 Vincente Flat trail follows the west facing slope of the Santa Lucia's for a number of miles.
 The route is all chaparral for the first couple of miles.
 Since the trail is almost never in shade, it can be VERY hot, so start this one early in the morning.
 Your reward is spectacular ocean views.
 The trailhead is right on Highway 1 across from Kirk Creek campground.
 More.

-Trail Conditions as of 08/12/14.
-Trail is mostly clear of poison oak.
+Trail Conditions as of 09/02/14.
+Trail is mostly clear of poison oak and brush has been cut back from trailhead to redwood grove (approx. 2 mi.).
 No washouts.
-No water untill campground.
+No water on this section of trail.

 Bears, Mountain Lions, Rattle Snakes, Poison Oak and Ticks